ANTONIA REEVE / SCIENCE PHOTO LIBRARY ANTONIA REEVE / SCIENCE PHOTO LIBRARY

 Heart pacemaker.
-Coloured frontal X-ray of the chest of a patient with a heart pacemaker (centre left).
-The heart is at lower right, the two dark areas on either side are the lungs.
+Frontal X-ray of the chest of a patient with a heart pacemaker (upper right).
+The heart, which is enlarged, is at centre to lower right.
+Cardiac diseases can make the heart need to pump harder.
+As it is a muscle, the heart grows if it has an increased workload.
 The pacemaker supplies electrical impulses, along a lead, to the heart to keep it beating regularly.
 Pacemakers are fitted in patients with a malfunctioning sinoatrial node, the part of the heart that initiates the heartbeat, or in patients with a heart block, which impairs the nerve impulses generated by the node.
 Pacemakers may provide a regular impulse or discharge only when a heartbeat is missed.

 Model release not required.
 Property release not required.